Doctor Who Adventures

 Doctor Who Adventures (abbreviated as DWA) was a British magazine devoted to the science fiction television programme Doctor Who.
 Originally published by Immediate Media Company, the magazine launched in 2006 to accompany the revived era of the show.
-It featured news, behind-the-scenes articles, comic strips, puzzles, pull-out posters and information from then-upcoming episodes of the series.
-Every issue also came with a free gift, usually in the form of stickers, stationary or a small toy.
+It featured news, behind-the-scenes articles, comic strips, puzzles, pull-out posters and information from upcoming episodes of the series.
+Every issue also came with a free gift, usually in the form of stickers, stationery or a small toy.
 The magazine also covered content from the Doctor Who spin-off programme The Sarah Jane Adventures.
 Compared to its sister publication, Doctor Who Magazine, Doctor Who Adventures was aimed at a younger readership demographic of 6 to 13-year-olds.

 Initially released fortnightly, the magazine became a weekly publication in 2008 before a loss in profits forced it to resume its fortnightly release in 2013.
 After discontinuing its subscription services, DWA became a monthly publication in 2014, and then bi-monthly in 2016.
 After issue 363, Panini Comics took over publication and 'rebooted' the magazine, re-starting the issue numbering at 1.
 In June 2017, after releasing 24 issues, Panini confirmed that publication of the magazine would to be paused, however, a special one-off edition was released in January 2019.